30 Minute Roasted Pork Tenderloin

 Step 1: Season the Pork

 Before roasting, we always sear the pork on all sides first.
 After seasoning, throw it into a hot pan — we love our cast iron skillet for this.
 Sear all sides until they are golden brown.
-It’s at this point that you could add your favorite spices or fresh herbs — adding them after searing keeps them from burning and becoming bitter.
+It’s okay if the pork is still raw in the middle.

 Step 3: Finish in the Oven

-In our recipe for Lemon Chicken, we use the same method: Season, sear, and then finish in the oven until cooked through.
+In our Easy Lemon Chicken Recipe, we use the same method: Season, sear, and then finish in the oven until cooked through.
 It makes chicken that’s perfectly cooked and juicy with crispy skin.

 Step 4: Make a Quick Pan Sauce

+For the juiciest pork tenderloin, make a quick pan sauce.
 To do this, using the same skillet you cooked the pork in, add about 3/4 cup of liquid.
 You could use apple cider (that is what we did), wine, chicken stock, vegetable stock or even beef broth.
-Cook that liquid until reduced by half then add a tablespoon of butter.
+Cook that liquid until reduced by half then swirl in a tablespoon of butter.

 You may already have a bunch of half-used spice rubs in your pantry, here are a few suggestions for how to use them in this recipe.
 Our recipe calls for three things: pork, spice rub, and a deglazing liquid for making the pan sauce.